-Revisiting War of the Spark: The Exhaustive Draft Guide
+Revisiting My Revisit to War of the Spark: The Exhaustive Draft Guide

-This article will once again, be less of an archetypes guide and more of a general in-depth overview of the format.
+This article will, once again, be less of an archetypes guide and more of a general in-depth overview of the format.
 In most formats, I don’t put too much stock in archetypes; one should know the WAR archetypes but not let the idea of being in a “good” one force their whole draft into a certain direction.
-I recommend taking the best cards out of each pack, staying open and allowing them to guide you in a certain direction as that is the best strategy in WAR.
+I recommend taking the best cards out of each pack early on, staying open, and allowing them to guide you in a certain direction as that is the best strategy in WAR.
 This is the default approach a lot of great drafters use including pros like Ben Stark and LSV, and that I have used for many years and had the best results with.
-For more information about this school of drafting, you can find my basic draft concepts guides here (I also introduce myself in the first of these, if this is your first article of mine!).
+For more information about this school of drafting, you can find my basic draft concepts guides here (I also introduce myself in the first of these, if this is your first article of mine!) and read Ben Stark’s article on the subject.

 I’ll instead be analysing, at length, features of the format and strategies to exploit those features to your advantage, and including useful tips and advice for both the drafting and playing stages.
 The aim is not only to help you assess the format and draft/play it better, but to figure out how to assess future formats, draw your own conclusions, learn where you might’ve made mistakes and how to correct them, and have a better understanding of draft theory.
 I’ve already done a Throne of Eldraine version of this article; you can find that here!